how to bend angle iron

 Angle rolling leg-in: rolling process of angle iron can be done with the leg in, which is often times referred to as rolling the “hard-way” of angle bending.

 The angle rolling process may also be done with both legs in, and may also be done with both legs out.
-Bending process can be done on unequal leg angle iron as well, the end user should specify what leg needs to be in or out after rolling.
+The bending process can be done on unequal leg angle iron as well, the end-user should specify what leg needs to be in or out after rolling.

 Bending angle iron leg-out method of PBH angle iron roller